 If you want to use your own phone and number in Hong Kong, you'll be able to do so straight off the plane.
 But it won't be cheap.
-How much you pay for roaming or international network charges very much depends on which country you are coming from.
-Costs can range from $0.1 to $2 a minute.
-Remember you'll also pay to receive incoming calls.
-You may be able to save money by signing up your networks dedicated international roaming plan, where that is available.
-Alternatively, consider using Whatsapp or Viber - wifi is widely available in public locations in Hong Kong.
+How much you pay for roaming or international network charges depends on which country you are coming from.
+Costs for calls can range from $0.1 to $2 a minute, but remember you'll also pay to receive incoming calls, but roaming charges for the data you use abroad are what you really have to worry about.
+Before you leave the country, you should check to see what your provider's roaming rates are like.

 Free Roaming on Your Cell Phone

-If you can't get free roaming and don't have Whatsapp or Viber, the cheapest way to stay in touch in Hong Kong is buying and using a local sim card in your phone.
+If you can't get free roaming and don't have Whatsapp or Viber, the cheapest way to stay in touch in Hong Kong is by buying and using a local SIM card in your phone.
 This lets you use local rates for phone calls and data.
 It does mean you'll have a different number during the duration of your stay.

-To use a local sim card, you'll need a phone that is unlocked (not restricted to use on your network only).
+To use a local SIM card, you'll need a phone that is unlocked (not restricted to use on your network only).
 Your home network will be able to advise you if this is the case.
 If your phone is locked, you'll need to get it unlocked at a mobile phone shop first.

-Once in Hong Kong, it's easy to pick up a sim card from any of the major networks.
+Once in Hong Kong, it's easy to pick up a SIM card from any of the major networks.
 Hong Kong's biggest network is China Mobile, followed by 3, CSL, PCCW Mobile, and SmartTone Vodaphone.
-You can buy a sim card from any of the dozens of mobile phone shops around the city or the hundreds of 7-Elevens, including at the airport.
-The card will only cost a couple of HK dollars.
-A small amount of credit will usually be preloaded with the sim, but it's a good idea to buy some credit.
+You can buy a sim card from any of the dozens of mobile phone shops around the city, convenience stores, or even at the airport.
+It will only cost a couple of dollars and a small amount of credit will usually be preloaded with the SIM card, but it's a good idea to buy more credit.
 All networks come with English language instructions for registration, and many have free bundles that offer cheap international calls if you want to call home.
 Receiving calls will be free.

-Rent a Sim Card
+Rent a SIM Card